 Deanna M. Neff, MPH

-Microvascular clipping is a surgery to cut off blood flow to an
+Microvascular clipping is a surgery to cut off blood flow to a cerebral

 aneurysm.
 This prevents bleeding and rupture.
 Typically, a portion of the skull is removed (a procedure called a